SoMuchCode/RetroPie-Scripts/joyhelp/README.md

 ### Reboot RetroPie

+After rebooting...
-After rebooting under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
+Under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
 This will parse your init file and look for an xboxdrv config file in it.
 If it finds one, it will use it, if not one will be created.

-Once initialized, joyhelp uses the newly created /opt/retropie/configs/all/joyhelp/joyhelp-config.cfg so if you are great at creating custom configs you will put it here.
+Once initialized, joyhelp uses the newly created '/opt/retropie/configs/all/joyhelp/joyhelp-config.cfg' so if you are great at creating custom configs you will put it here.

-Every reboot, joyhelp looks at this config file and creates joyhelp-daemon.cfg and joyhelp-nodaemon.cfg which are used when launching in different modes.
+Every reboot, joyhelp looks at this config file and creates 'joyhelp-daemon.cfg' and 'joyhelp-nodaemon.cfg' which are used when launching in different modes.

 # Joyhelp has several modes of operation:
 	0 = Disable: xboxdrv config won't be loaded at boot.